-gOpenMol can also read in directly the Turbomole coordinate file coord, but in the current version it expects it with .txt ending.
-You have to tell gOpenMol that the file coord is in TURBOMOLE format explicitly (switch off the field and you will get a new window where you can load in the plotted (total) density, called td.plt
+gOpenMol can also read in directly the Turbomole coordinate

+file coord, but in the current version it expects it with . txt ending.
+You have to tell gOpenMol that the file coord is in Turbomole format explicitly (switch off the field 'Select file format by extension' and choose Turbomole).

-- 'Select file format by extension' and choose TURBOMOLE). - 2.
-Now go to the menu:
+2. Now go to the menu: